kaleapalmer/music-through-blockchain/CONTRIBUTING.md

 4) Push changes to your remote fork
 5) Issue a pull request to **bMusic** repository

+## Team Workflow
+We are using a branching technique

 ## Team Norms
 We will work together as team with respect, patience and clear communication.
 If any contention occurs at anytime during the project, we will discuss what our issue is in a non accusatory way, and work to solve the problem.